joemoose/psiops/docs/stress.md

 - Seeing a team member panic
 - Going without rest or food and water for 24 hours
-- Being plunged into complete darkness in hostile territory
+- Being plunged into total darkness in hostile territory
 - Failing action rolls

 Supernatural or horrifying creatures, events, and locations can sometimes cause stress by simply interacting with them or seeing them.

-Per the GM, each occurrence adds 1 point of stress to your total.
+Per the GM, each occurrence adds 1 stress point to your total.

 ## Reducing Stress